 Critically, the expert must define, target, and sample from the segment of the population whose beliefs are relevant to the issues in the case.
 Even if every other step was taken appropriately, if the wrong people are surveyed, the results are likely to be irrelevant and the data may be excluded by the court.

 Recent court opinions also indicate that transparency regarding the design process can be critical to admissibility.
 To demonstrate the relevance of particular design decisions, for example, the survey may be pretested before a full launch to increase the likelihood that questions are clear and to minimize the possibility of unintended implications, such as a respondent’s ability to guess the sponsor or purpose of a study.
 Further, it may be helpful to demonstrate that potential biases have been minimized by conducting surveys and experiments in a manner that is “double-blind,” thus eliminating the chance that the interviewer could influence the results.
 The survey expert’s decision to use open-ended or closed-ended questions can also have implications in terms of relevance, analysis, and perceived bias.

-Kristina Shampanier, developed, conducted, and analyzed a survey study examining consumer attitudes toward bundled Internet and television services.
+Analysis Group assisted AT&T in its acquisition of DIRECTV.
+A team led by Managing Principals T. Christopher Borek and Rebecca Kirk Fair, developed, conducted, and analyzed a survey study examining consumer attitudes toward bundled Internet and television services.
 AT&T and DIRECTV cited the outcome of the study in their applications to the Federal Communications Commission (FCC), pointing to the benefit to consumers from bundled services.
-The FCC and U.S. Department of Justice approved the acquisition.
+The FCC and US Department of Justice approved the acquisition.

 If survey results are confirmed with other data, the convergent results may help to strengthen the survey’s evidentiary weight and support distinctions between the survey and the marketplace.